The tokay gecko is a well-known but poorly understood, species.

 Inhabiting much of Southeast Asia, including areas populated by people, tokay geckos can grow up to 15 inches long.
 They are estimated to live about 10 years in captivity.
 They do best in enclosures mimicking their natural environment, and providing them with adequate space and hiding spots.
 Tokays can be kept in planted vivaria, but they may unleash their destructive fury in smaller-sized enclosures with delicate decorations.
 A simple setup works well.

 Tokays are arboreal and appreciate space.
-A 10-gallon equivalent enclosure is sufficient for a single animal, and a 20-gallon long enclosure or larger is OK for a pair.
-But the optimal enclosure size for a pair measures 21⁄2 feet long, 1 foot wide and 2 to 21⁄2 feet tall.
-Newspaper is effective as a substrate.
+The optimal enclosure size for a single or a pair should be 24”L x 24”W x 48”H. Newspaper is effective as a substrate.
 It’s not the most aesthetically pleasing, but it’s easy to maintain.
 Cypress mulch or orchid bark may be used to help maintain humidity.
 Coco peat and sphagnum moss also work, but they may stick to the animal in damp conditions.
 A protective layer of long-fiber sphagnum moss over such bedding prevents things from becoming too messy.
 A 3- to 4-inch layer of substrate that can be misted to increase ambient humidity makes for effective bedding.
 Tokays love a cluttered cage.
 They appreciate live and artificial plants, sticks, driftwood, caves, and pretty much anything they can climb on or hide in.

 Safe hiding places are essential for tokay geckos.
 They need a secure area where they can sleep during the day and not feel threatened.
 Fake caves, hide boxes, tunnels, logs, and PVC or bamboo tubes make good hides.
 I like to provide several within the enclosure to give the animals a chance to choose according to temperature and security.
 At least provide one near the heat source and another away from the hotspot.
 Tokays generally seem to like tightfitting hides, so an adult is more likely to appreciate a piece of PVC 11⁄2 to 2 inches in diameter than one 3 to 4 inches in diameter.
 Baby geckos seem to enjoy hiding in small cracks.
 Once a gecko gets in its hide area, it may be difficult to get it out.
 Provide a water dish in a cage corner.
 Prevent feeder insects from drowning by placing a small object, such as a sponge or stone, in it that allows them to climb out of the water.
 Tokay geckos may ignore the bowl, so additional water spraying is essential.